SharifCoding/30-days-javascript/day_02/README.md

 <div class="hand min-hand"></div>
 <div class="hand second-hand"></div>
 ```
+We'll create references to these elements and dynamically update certain CSS properties to change their positions so they reflect the current time.

 #### Date object
 You can extract the second, minute and hour of the date object by accessing it's object methods.